 Our experiences during the pandemic have made it clear that technology in instruction is here to stay, and “in-person” has a whole new meaning.
 Moving forward, an “in-person” course might involve anywhere from 1-4 hours of an instructor and students meeting at a fixed time and place on campus and another 6-10 hours of experiences that occur in a range of physical and online spaces at set times or completely asynchronously.
 The main takeaway here is that “in-person” does not mean a total return to pre-pandemic structures—it denotes course structures that leverage live, in-classroom components, synchronous online-components, and asynchronous components.
 Perhaps the biggest impact is that the return to “in-person” marks a return to informal interactions between students and faculty in physical locations and a significantly increased variety in course modalities!

 Given the fluidity and range of potential course designs and experiences, it is helpful to develop some consistent language for a few general categories of delivery modes.
-Here are some of the common course designations that UCI will be using for the coming academic year and what each of these definitions means.
+During 2021/2022 at UCI, the Academic Senate will be discussing how best to categorize courses and what Senate approvals are needed.
+Given the Senate waiver of approvals for online instruction for Fall 2021, the following common course designations will be used for Fall 2021 and provide a starting point for discussions.

-- In-person: Requires at least one hour per week of in-person meeting for students either with the instructor of record or a TA
+- In-person: In-person: Requires at least one hour per week of in-person meeting for students with the instructor of record.

 - Entirely in-person: traditional classroom with Carnegie Definition of in-person meeting hours (e.g., 3 lecture hours for typical 4 unit course in the quarter system)